chinapedia/wikipedia.abstract.en/Page/Amazon_River.md

 Arrival of Europeans

-Amazon_CIAT_(2).jpg In March 1500, Spanish conquistador Vicente Yáñez Pinzón was the first documented European to sail up the Amazon River.[16]
+In March 1500, Spanish conquistador Vicente Yáñez Pinzón was the first documented European to sail up the Amazon River.[16]
 Pinzón called the stream _Río Santa María del Mar Dulce_, later shortened to _Mar Dulce_, literally, _sweet sea_, because of its fresh water pushing out into the ocean.
 Another Spanish explorer, Francisco de Orellana, was the first European to travel from the origins of the upstream river basins, situated in the Andes, to the mouth of the river.
 In this journey, Orellana baptised some of the affluents of the Amazonas like Rio Negro, Napo and Jurua.
 The Amazon warriors from the ancient Hellenic culture in Greece.

 Exploration

-The_Marañon_or_Amazon_River_with_the_Mission_of_the_Society_of_Jesus_WDL1137.png's 1707 map showing the Amazon and the Orinoco]] Indios_munduruku.jpg]] Gonzalo Pizarro set off in 1541 to explore east of Quito into the South American interior in search of _El Dorado_, the "city of gold" and La Canela, the "valley of cinnamon".[17]
+'s 1707 map showing the Amazon and the Orinoco]] ]] Gonzalo Pizarro set off in 1541 to explore east of Quito into the South American interior in search of _El Dorado_, the "city of gold" and La Canela, the "valley of cinnamon".[17]
 He was accompanied by his second-in-command Francisco de Orellana.
 After , the Coca River joined the Napo River (at a point now known as Puerto Francisco de Orellana); the party stopped for a few weeks to build a boat just upriver from this confluence.
 They continued downriver through an uninhabited area, where they could not find food.
 Orellana offered and was ordered to follow the Napo River, then known as _Río de la Canela_ ("Cinnamon River") and return with food for the party.
 Based on intelligence received from a captive native chief named Delicola, they expected to find food within a few days downriver by ascending another river to the north.

 De Orellana took about 57 men, the boat, and some canoes and left Pizarro's troops on 26 December 1541.
 However, De Orellana apparently missed the confluence (probably with the Aguarico) where he was searching supplies for his men.
 By the time he and his men reached another village, many of them were sick from hunger and eating "noxious plants", and near death.
 Seven men died at that village.
 His men threatened to mutiny if he followed his orders and the expedition turned back to join Pizarro's larger party.
 He accepted to change the purpose of the expedition to discover new lands in the name of the king of Spain, and the men built a larger boat in which to navigate downstream.
 After a journey of 600 km down the Napo River they reached a further major confluence, at a point near modern Iquitos, and then followed the upper Amazon, now known as the Solimões, for a further to its confluence with the Rio Negro (near modern Manaus), which they reached on 3 June 1542.
 On the Nhamunda River, a tributary of the Amazon downstream from Manaus, Orellana's party had a fierce battle with warriors who, they reported, were led by fierce female warriors who beat the men to death with clubs if they tried to retreat.
 Orellana's men began referring to the women as Amazons, a reference to the tribe of women warriors from Greek mythology.